Article / NY Islander

 Our neighborhood landscapes and urban sprawl were reimagined as runways to obstacles.
 The culture and symbols to many of the iconic skateboard brand logos and graphics were also re-imaginings of already iconic fixtures in popular consumer culture.

-Skateboarding’s unapologetic “borrowing”, parody it’s called; wasn’t exactly new though.
-Artists of the 50’s-80’s pop era were the pioneers to novel use of persuasive visual communication methods that had been perfected by advertisers, cartooning and celebrity culture.
+Skateboarding’s unapologetic “borrowing”, parody as it’s called; wasn’t exactly new though.
+Artists of the 50’-80’s pop era were the pioneers to novel use of persuasive visual communication methods that had been perfected by advertisers, cartoonists and celebrity culture.
 The high art world had effectively co-opted the overwhelming distractions of corporate advertisements and claimed it as fair use.

 Some of the best examples of parody require little to no alteration at all.
 Think, “Fucked-up-blind-kids” Garbage Pale Kids spoof, which was a spoof of a spoof; or 101’s Green lantern logo tilt, or Bjork photographed in an “Enjoy Cock” t-shirt in the early 90s.

-A purposefully branded symbol ironically and subtly tweaked to effectively hijack its meaning.
+A purposefully branded symbol taken ironically and subtly tweaked to effectively hijack its meaning.

-In the early 90s Gino Iannuci was one of the most iconic names in street skateboarding.
+In the early 90s Gino Iannuci was one of the most celebrated names in street skateboarding.
 Throughout his career, brands and products bearing his name have produced some of the most iconic graphics to date.
-Many of his graphics blatantly blatant examples of parody.
+Many of them blatantly-blatant examples of parody.

-To myself along with probably many outside the north eastern region of the United States, we only vaguely knew of it, it held no lasting meaning.
-What was a professional hockey team logo belonging to the New York Islanders was in turn now a unique graphic that meant GINO IANNUCCI to skateboard fans upon its release in the early 90s.
+To myself along with probably many outside the north eastern region of the United States, we only vaguely knew of it.
+It held no lasting meaning.
+What was a professional hockey team logo belonging to the New York Islanders was in turn now a unique graphic that meant GINO IANNUCCI, and nothing else.

 Previous